digitalocean/api-v2/README.md

 </table>

-### HTML Statuses
+### HTTP Statuses

-Along with the HTML methods that the API responds to, it will also return standard HTML statuses, including error codes.
+Along with the HTTP methods that the API responds to, it will also return standard HTTP statuses, including error codes.

 In the event of a problem, the status will contain the error code, while the body of the response will usually contain additional information about the problem that was encountered.